voibo/desktop-audio-capture/README.md

   - `data`: Uint8Array containing frame data
   - `width`, `height`: Frame dimensions
   - `bytesPerRow`: Bytes per row of the image
-  - `timestamp`: Frame capture time as UNIX timestamp (seconds since 1970-01-01 UTC)
+  - `timestamp`: Frame capture time as UNIX timestamp (milliseconds since 1970-01-01 UTC)
   - `isJpeg`: Whether the frame is JPEG encoded
 - `'audio-data'`: Emitted when new audio data is available
 - `'error'`: Emitted when an error occurs